 Let me assure you that my current husband offers me unconditional love and support as I write this very difficult post.
 I love you John.

 January 2, is the anniversary of my first husband’s death.
 He had been diagnosed nine weeks earlier with pancreatic liver cancer.
 Oncologists kept calling it very serious.
-My mother, a retired nurse and my stepfather a retired doctor were both given access to his records and used the words “end stage” from the beginning.
-My mother, in full nurse mode made sure I could give insulin injections, change bile bags on a liver stent that never quite worked, give medications, ask for hospital equipment, change out IV’s, check the line flow that included anything from from antibiotics to feeding bags.
-She had everything scheduled for me and there was a visiting nurse allowed by my insurance to stop in for fifteen minutes twice a week.
-I had a full handle as his needs changed very rapidly.
+The Chief Of Staff called it “end stage” from the beginning.
+While, several of family members found their calling in medicine, I had a well defined aversion to it.
+I am aware of the irony.
+I gave insulin injections, change bile bags on a liver stent that never quite worked, gave medications, ask for hospital equipment, change out IV’s, check the line flow that included anything from from antibiotics to feeding bags.
+There was a visiting nurse allowed by my insurance to stop in for fifteen minutes twice a week.
+I was operating solo and had to have a full handle on his needs as they changed very rapidly.
 I had worked out getting him to daily chemo and every other horrid test and surgery they proposed and did.
 I knew none of these would help him.
 But, it was his life and his decision.
-From love, I supported every one he made.
+I supported every one he made.

 I still remember all the people I had to console during those weeks as they did not accept the reality of his mortality.
 In many cases these were people he had never invited into our life during our decade of marriage.
 They were old friends that had lost touch and now wanted unlimited access.
 It angered and annoyed both him and me as they took up precious time left to him.
 And many believed that it was my burden to stop and help them get through their denial.
 I make strong boundaries in general with people.
 During that time I was the gatekeeper and the bad guy when necessary.
 Please, if you lose touch with someone who once mattered to you and are now dying, do not attempt to insert yourself into their lives to ease your pain.
 That is yours to deal with.

-That theory, that floats the idea that denial is an absolute first stage when someone dies is crap.
+The theory, that floats the idea that denial is an absolute first stage when someone dies is crap.
 I called bullshit on that, in the one and only group “grief session” I attended.
 I fully felt every loss that deadly cancer takes, every emergency, every complication, every feeling as he moved further and further away from this world .
-I acutely experienced his leaving “us” on the day of his diagnosis.
-He could not participate in our relationship as married partners.
+I acutely experienced his leaving “us” slowly four years earlier when he was diagnosed with diabetes.
+I knew it was a wrong diagnosis.
+On the day they finally declared the pancreatic liver cancer, he finalized his participation in our relationship.
 We were now patient and caregiver.
 I was fully on, as his only caretaker for what I knew would be roughly two months.
 It’s a heightened awareness and raw feelings that move like daggers through your body and they leave scars.

 Grief does eventually move on.
 All emotions do.
 But it’s course is spiral, not linear.
 I find myself stuck in some strange dark mud that demands tears, quiet and endless patience as it racks me with an odd pain mixed with emotional agony that has no basis in my current life.
 There is no treatment other than deciding to head straight through it.
 Everything else only makes it worse.
 Grief also has many faces.
 In the midst of this pain I can find myself feeling a strange invincibility.
 It is a dangerous yet necessary task to let that pass through as well.
 Other “insignificant” life chores will pull at me.
 In some absurd perception, I could refuse to do them with a daring, demanding them to attempt their worst.
 This part of grief knows nothing would be worse than what has already happened.
 It is a boldness born of living through a terrible event that causes strong urges of recklessness that I have learned to not act upon.
 I did during that first winter.
 In retrospect, everyone took my words and actions with many grains of salt for the first year.
 People who will help and understand in the beginning will move on.
 They will not understand when it still happens decades later.
 We don’t like being or watching real vulnerabilities.
 Things that we can’t control or decide our way out of, things that must be felt and allowed to exist until they don’t.